 - Music that builds up and then goes silent just before the scare.

-- A unique evil/bad guy character, which sometimes can be the lead character.
+- A unique evil/bad guy character.